nlee-roller/Bill-Calculator/README.md

-Run it form the Content View file if you need help splitting your bill!
+Run it from the Content View file if you need help splitting your bill!